 Note: If you need more space or prefer shortcuts you can toggle off the display of the toolbar through the menu (View > Toolbar).

-To move the selected object(-s):
+To move the selected layer(-s):

 - Move the selection to where you want it.

-Using the Select tool with grouped objects
+Using the Select tool with grouped layers

 Hold down the

-Ctrlkey and click over the required object.
+Ctrlkey and click over the required layer.